Hey! I’m Adam: husband, father, entrepreneur, sock enthusiast, Buckeye fanatic, and Starbucks addict. I also enjoy long lunches at Chipotle.

-I have been married to my wife, Amy, for 18 years.
+I have been married to my wife, Amy, for 20 years.
 We have two daughters, Avery and Nyla, and one son, Jax.
-We live in Northwest Ohio.
+We live in Findlay, Ohio.

-I love spending time with my family, especially if it’s hanging out on the beach or enjoying good food together.
+I love spending time with my family, especially if it’s hanging out on the beach, boating, or just enjoying good food together.
 I enjoy reading business, leadership, and investing books.
 I am committed to a healthy lifestyle and love being outdoors.
 On the weekends, we attend CedarCreek Church.

 I am a big fan of cool socks for two reasons: